 Increase in Productivity

 Presently, most bioreactors available in the industry are being used for COVID-19 related research.
 In fact, we are aware that some our customers are using bioreactors to culture appropriate host cells for the novel coronavirus, in order to study the viral pathogenesis in humans.
-In fact, in the past few months, the single-use bioreactor developers have undertaken various collaborative initiatives, to develop vaccines / biologics as the potential therapeutic against COVID-19.
-For instance, ABEC have focused to customize the process solutions and services throughout the development and manufacturing of the entire range of biopharmaceutical products, with the aid of its single-use solutions, and stainless steel equipment.
+In fact, in the past few months, the single use bioreactor developers have undertaken various collaborative initiatives, to develop vaccines / biologics as the potential therapeutic against COVID-19.
+For instance, ABEC have focused to customize the process solutions and services throughout the development and manufacturing of the entire range of biopharmaceutical products, with the aid of its disposable bioreactor solutions, and stainless steel equipment.